hyunjaec/MScA_Big_Data_Project/README.md

 Big Data Platform Final Project

+Please see the presentation for explanation of project

-All files are in 'code' folder
+All works are in 'code' folder